svott7/ConcurrentChecker/README.md

 The classic MPS model checker executes checkers and units under test sequentially utilizing a single thread.

-This plugin accelerates the checking procedure by running checkers concurrently in multiple background threads and, as a side effect, the UI is not blocked by a modal dialog.
+This plugin accelerates the checking procedure by running checkers concurrently in multiple background tasks, and, as a positive side effect, the UI is not blocked by a modal dialog.
-The Concurrent Checker can reduce the waiting time from about 6,5 minutes to 93 seconds in a customer project and allow users to navigate in editors along the way.
+The Concurrent Checker reduces the waiting time from about 6 minutes down to one minute in a customer project and allows users to navigate in editors along the way.

 ## Usage